reels

 The Ultimate Screenplay Format Reference

-[Reference Home] [Script Analytics] [Trilane Store] [Trilane.com] [contact]
+[Reference Home] [Script Analysis Project] [Trilane Store] [Trilane.com] [contact]

 Special Headings

-According to The Screenwriter’s Bible “all the conventions that apply to FLASHBACKs also applys to DREAMs, DAYDREAMs, IMAGININGs and VISIONs.
+The Screenwriter’s Bible simply says that “all the conventions that apply to FLASHBACKs also applys to DREAMs, DAYDREAMs, IMAGININGs and VISIONs.

 It is safe to assume that includes the use of sequences which then are to be handled like the FLASHBACK SEQUENCE.